 All requests for accommodation are evaluated on a case-by-case basis.
-This evaluation includes the review of clinical documentation and a determination of the reasonableness of the accommodation requests.
-Primary clinical documentation or other diagnostic information held by the RVU Disability Officer (the Director of Educational Support) is kept confidential and is released to a third party only with the student's written permission or as required by law.
+This request and evaluation process includes a formal request for accommodation/s, the review of clinical documentation and a determination of the reasonableness of the accommodation requests by the ADA Committee.
+Primary clinical documentation or other diagnostic information held by the RVU Disability Officer in the Student Affairs Office on each campus is kept confidential and is released to a third party only with the student's written permission or as required by law.
 General information about a student's disability and accommodation request/s, however, may be shared with other RVU officials or, in limited circumstances, with third parties who have a legitimate need to know.
 The student's disabilities file is maintained by the Disability Officer and is held separately from the student's official academic record.